English | Lietuviškai

 rbash (1) - restricted bash, see bash(1)WaveLAN/IEEE 802.11 device driver

 Note.
-If you want to use the whatis and apropos programs in the Peropesis system, it is first of all necessary to create or update the man database.
-This can be done by typing the following command at the command line:
+If you want to use the whatis and apropos programs in the Peropesis system, first it is necessary to create or update the man database.
+This can be done by typing the mandb command at the command line.
+Example:

 $ mandb